What are you looking for in a photographer?

 Depending on the tournament, photography typically starts at 8:00am and ends at about 9:00 - 10:00pm.

 As a photographer, your primary responsibility is the capture of great images.
 That means we need you courtside as much as possible.
-On average, we ourselves usually photograph anywhere from 15-20 games per day (my personal best is 22 games).
+On average, we ourselves usually photograph anywhere from 15-20 games per day.
 We expect photographers coming out to work with us to be able to photograph a minimum of 15 games per day.
 As each game works out to about 30 minutes on average, that's about 7 1/2 hours of actual, courtside photography time throughout the day.
 We'd be thrilled if you do more - and it's being able to exceed targets like that which can help us meet income targets that allow us to pay out bonuses.